 Context – guidance for authors.

-This chapter is intended to form part of a supplement to UAG-23 / UAG-23A to provide rules and guidance on the interpretation of ionograms containing a F1.5 layer.
+This chapter is intended to form part of a supplement to UAG-23 / UAG-23A to provide rules and guidance on the interpretation of individual ionograms containing a F1.5 layer.

 Before reading this chapter we expect any reader to be familiar with at least chapters 0 to 3 of UAG-23A.
 Hence there is no need to repeat any of that information in this chapter.
 Rather we are focusing on adding a chapter that covers one discrete phenomenon.